 Any non-first year student can also potentially live in his or her Minerva.
 Room assignments for the Minerva Houses are based on a lottery system.
 If you live in your Minerva House, your Union ID card will also grant you access to the residential floors of your House.

 What resources are available to me within my house?

-Each Minerva House contains a seminar room, work room, kitchen, and grill.
+Each Minerva House contains a seminar room, great room, work room, kitchen, and grill.
 Any member of the House may use these resources, as long as they are respectful of the equipment and reserve the space through 25live.
 The seminar rooms are restricted during class times.